-Bynum’s husband has retained two lawyers: famed defense attorney Ed Garland to represent him in the criminal case, and Louis Tesser to take care of the domestic matter.
+Bynum’s husband has retained two lawyers: famed defense attorney Ed Garland to represent him in the criminal case to take care of the domestic matter.

 Garland has in the past represented NFL star Ray Lewis in his murder trial and millionaire James Sullivan, who ordered the murder of his socialite wife.

-“He very much regrets what happened and said he’s sorry, for what it’s worth,” Tesser said Thursday night.
+“He very much regrets what happened and said he’s sorry, for what it’s worth,” an attorney with Kessler & Solomiany, LLC said Thursday night.

-Weeks loves his wife, Tesser said, and “he hopes he doesn’t wind up getting a divorce.”
+Weeks loves his wife, an attorney with Kessler & Solomiany, LLC said, and “he hopes he doesn’t wind up getting a divorce.”